 The directors of the program were each referred to by a sign of the zodiac, and seven of those directors were due to meet in Moscow in December for a “special” business conference.
 It was unusual for such meetings to be conducted with so many members of the program, but there were apparently serious and far reaching matters to discuss and a full agenda had been planned and co-ordinated by Kirill in Russia.
 That special agenda would include detailed analysis of both past, present and future developments within the Zodiac Program itself.

 On the screen was the first page of the report from Katherine, the whole report had been successfully downloaded from the cloud account which had also been terminated as soon as the download had finished.

 The report had been well written, concise, succinct and to the point, the way Max preferred.
-Some of the details were disturbing but that had been expected, a picture was emerging and as witnessed many times before the truth was often shocking and unbelievable.
+Some of the details were disturbing, but that had been expected.
+A clearer picture was beginning to emerge and as Max had witnessed many times before, the truth was often more shocking and unbelievable than most people could ever imagine.
 The details were on the Mac, a copy was made on a mini stick before sealing it in an envelope to be sent to a post box in a small town in Maine.